StudySmarter - The all-in-one study app.

 Researchers can identify specific behaviours that may represent patterns and reveal new information in this area of research, affecting the overall paradigm of the field.

-When conducting experimental research, researchers may measure the results of sleep deprivation in students.
-In doing so, sleep-deprived students may be found to have higher levels of anxiety and depression.
-However, by using coding frameworks, researchers may find that sleep-deprived students exhibit higher levels of certain symptoms of anxiety and depression – for example, high levels of fatigue, more frequent panic attacks.
+However, by using coding frameworks, researchers may find that sleep-deprived students exhibit higher levels of certain symptoms of anxiety and depression – for example, high levels of fatigue and more frequent panic attacks.

-The disadvantages of coding frames are:
+The coding frame disadvantages are:

 When quantifying qualitative data, the researcher more easily misses important data that could contribute to a deeper understanding of the phenomena.

-The researcher’s bias may influence the analysis.
+The researcher's bias may influence the analysis.
 The researcher may subconsciously select certain data in the coding frame that may influence the study results, thus affecting the validity of the results.
-However, in standard psychological research, multiple researchers usually review the analysis, and the analyses of each researcher are usually compared.

 If researchers report similar analyses, it is reasonable to assume that the coding frameworks have high internal reliability.
 That is, the coding framework consistently identifies topics of research interest.